 Starting Testosterone Replacement Therapy

-If you have been on the fence about starting a TRT program due to the prostate cancer concerns, hopefully, the review of so many clinical studies by scientists has helped to ease your mind a bit.
+If you have been on the fence about starting a TRT program due to prostate cancer concerns, hopefully, the review of so many clinical studies by scientists has helped to ease your mind a bit.

 As with any hormone therapy program, doing extensive research of your own before starting is a must.
 It is becoming increasingly apparent that the fears of developing prostate cancer can be lessened, especially if other methods can be utilized in conjunction with TRT, such as the use of an aromatase blocker.